How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Failure of Linear Local Projections in QAR Framework

 In this section, we demonstrate the fundamental limitations of linear LPs in capturing nonlinear dynamics: linear LPs fail to detect any nonlinearities in the class of models we study.
-For expositional purpose, we use the univariate QAR model of \citet{AruobaEtAl2017} as the data-generating process (DGP).
-In Section~\ref{sec:multi.extension}, we extend the analysis to its multivariate counterpart, the QVAR model, and show that the same conclusion continues to hold.
+For expositional purpose, we use the QAR model of \citet[ABS]{AruobaEtAl2017} as the data-generating process (DGP).
+In Section~\ref{sec:multi.extension}, we extend the analysis to its multivariate counterpart and show that the same conclusion continues to hold.